iTwin/itwinjs-core/docs/core/learning/frontend/Markers.md

 # Markers

 A [Marker]($frontend) is a [CanvasDecoration]($frontend), whose position follows a fixed location in world space.
 Markers draw on top of all scene graphics, and provide visual cues about locations of interest.
-The name and the concept derive from the eponymous type in the [Google Maps api](https://developers.google.com/maps/documentation/javascript/markers).
+The name and the concept derive from the same type in the [Google Maps api](https://developers.google.com/maps/documentation/javascript/markers).

 Markers are often used to show locations in physical space where records from an external data source are located.
 They provide a way for applications to show additional information from the external source as the cursor hovers over them, and  actions to be performed when they are clicked.